 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.

-In its latest report, covering the fourth quarter of 2017 (October to December), EE generated a low level of complaints – four per 100,000.
-That's well below the level of complaints generated by BT Mobile and Vodafone (11 per 100,000), but can't match Tesco Mobile's extremely low rate (1 per 100,000 customers).
+In its latest report, covering the third quarter of 2018 (July to September), EE generated a low level of complaints – three per 100,000.
+That's well below the level of complaints generated by Virgin Mobile (11 per 100,000), but can't match Tesco Mobile's extremely low rate (1 per 100,000 customers).

 Ofcom also takes action against companies that break regulatory rules, and in January 2017 it fined EE £2.7m for overcharging more than 30,000 customers.